EmanuelMakesThings/cinematch-cli/README.md

 - **Dynamic User Decks:** To keep the experience fresh, the second person and onwards now see two movies that are different from the first person's deck.
 - **Balanced Matching:** Even with deck variation, users still share 80% of the same movies, ensuring "Perfect Matches" remain frequent and rewarding.

-## What's New in v1.8.0
+## Major Features
 - **Info Flip (Deep Dive):** Press `[I]` while swiping to "flip" the movie card and reveal deep-dive details like the Director, Starring Cast, IMDB Rating, and a full synopsis.
-- **Match Celebration:** Finding a "Perfect Match" now triggers a vibrant, full-screen ASCII confetti animation.
-Celebrate your group's unanimous decision in style!

-## Major Features
 - **Tie-Breaker Roulette:** If a group of 3+ users cannot find a unanimous "Perfect Match," the app automatically enters a high-stakes animated roulette to choose between the top 3 most popular movies.
 - **Quick Rematch:** Finished a round but want more?
 You can trigger a "Rematch" immediately after any round to start a fresh game.